-Tender meatballs dressed in savory tomato sauce, smothered in provolone cheese, and tucked into toasted whole wheat focaccia or French bread—oh, so good!
+Tender meatballs dressed in savory marinara smothered in provolone cheese, and tucked into toasted whole wheat focaccia or French bread for the ultimate meatball sandwich!

 The Ultimate Meatball Sandwich

 - 1 pound ground beef

 - 1/2 cup milk